FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st February 2025.md

 the potential for moving forward.
 Some Members still expressed their concern at the

-possibility that Elected Members would no longer sit on the boards, stressing the local--- **6**
+possibility that Elected Members would no longer sit on the boards, stressing the local
+---
+**6**

 element may be lost, while other Members looked forward to seeing the report following the